Telstra outages and service status in Kapunda, South Australia

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Telstra Issues Reports Near Kapunda, State of South Australia
+Telstra Issues Reports Near Kapunda, South Australia

 Latest outage, problems and issue reports in Kapunda and nearby locations: